Juvenile Criminal Offenses, Fort Worth Texas

 - Minor in Possession / Consumption of Tobacco.

-While juveniles charged with criminal offenses are typically processed by a Juvenile Court, a prosecutor may petition the Juvenile Court to waive its exclusive jurisdiction and have the child tried as an adult in criminal court.
-Under Texas Family Code § 54.02(a), a juvenile court can waive its exclusive original jurisdiction and transfer a child to the appropriate district court or criminal district court for criminal proceedings if:
+While a minor charged with a crime are typically processed by a Juvenile Court, a prosecutor may petition the court to waive its exclusive jurisdiction and have the child tried as an adult in criminal court.
+Under Texas Family Code § 54.02(a), a court can waive its exclusive original jurisdiction and transfer a child to the appropriate district court or criminal district court for criminal proceedings if:

 - The child is alleged to have committed a felony;